 Extreme Workout Routine for Recreational Athletes

 While the media is most concerned with inactivity, it seems that there is another alarming trend – extreme workout routines among recreational athletes.
 These recreational athletes push themselves too hard.
-They often weight lift with no rests between sets and no days offs.
+They often weight lift with no rests between sets and no days off.
 They also compete in very dangerous races.

-For example, one extreme race waiver contained the phrase “there are sections of the trail that travel along cliffs.
+For example, one extreme race waiver contained the phrase “There are sections of the trail that travel along cliffs.
 If you’re not careful, you could fall to your death.
-Very few runners go the distance without taking one painful spills.
+Very few runners go the distance without taking one painful spill.
 Most runners take lots of them.”
 Needless to say, the participant in this race found the trail “so arduous and dangerous that she never did it again.”
+Every athlete knows that it is important to push yourself.
+Work out enough that you may not fully recover between sessions.
+To point out, in late January, 13 Iowa football players were hospitalized with rhabdomyolysis.
+This ailment is often caused by intense physical exertion that releases muscle fibers into the bloodstream and can cause kidney damage.

 Below are some points to ensure your workouts are not too “extreme,” which result in harm to your body.
 However, it is quite difficult, because training programs vary so much from one individual to the next.